 Marykate graduated from Temple with a B.A. in psychology and neuroscience.
 Her research interests have included the neural mechanisms underlying cognitive impairment, particularly in everyday action, within various populations.
 Marykate has worked at Thomas Jefferson University Hospital as a research coordinator.
 She loves music, traveling, and horoscopes for entertainment.

 After earning her bachelor’s degree from Temple in 2008, Christy studied occupational therapy at Temple and is now an occupational therapist.

-Dr. Brennan received her Ph.D. in clinical neuropsychology from Drexel University, completed an internship at UCSD, and is currently a postdoctoral fellow at Drexel University.
+Dr. Brennan received her Ph.D. in clinical neuropsychology from Drexel University in 2013, completed an internship at UCSD, and a postdoctoral fellowship at Drexel University.
+She is currently Assistant Professor and clinical neuropsychologist at Thomas Jefferson University Hospital.
 She obtained her B.A. in psychology from Temple University, where her interests in the lab included the effect of cueing procedures and environmental support in the performance of naturalistic actions in adults diagnosed with dementia.
 In her spare time, she loves to travel.